Conquest of the Canary Islands: Majorcan-Catalan phase

 To encourage the missionaries at Telde the pope had erected the 'Diocese of Fortuna' in 1351, but this seems to have remained a paper appointment.
 Papal interest in the Canaries waned following the death of Pope Clement VI in late 1352.
 For the next generation, there is practically no information about the Canary islands.
-It is probable Majorcan-Aragonese kept up their commercial interest, focused on Gran Canaria, but records are scant.
+It is probable Majorcan-Catalan kept up their commercial interest, focused on Gran Canaria, but records are scant.

-The next we hear of the Canary islands in 1366, when King Peter IV of Aragon commissioned the captain Joan Mora to patrol the Canary islands to assert Aragonese sovereignty and patrol for interlopers.
+The next we hear of the Canary islands is in 1366, when King Peter IV of Aragon commissioned the captain Joan Mora to patrol the Canary islands to assert Catalan sovereignty and patrol for interlopers.
 Although there was still no project of conquest, interest in missionary establishments seemed to pick up again.
 The Avignon Pope Urban V issued a bull in July 1369 erecting the Diocese of Fortuna and appointing Fr.
 Bonnant Tari as bishop, and followed it up with bull of September 1369 instructing the bishops of Barcelona and Tortosa to dispatch 10 secular and 20 regular clergy to preach to the Canarians in their native languages.
-But whether this actually set out or just remained a paper project is also uncertain.
+Whether this actually set out or just remained a paper project is also uncertain.
 We have a more reliable record of a Majorcan expedition in 1386 carried out by 'Pauperes Heremite', sponsored by Peter IV Aragon and Pope Urban VI.
 Although their exact fate is unknown, there is a later report that thirteen "Christian friars" who had been preaching in the Canaries "for seven years" were massacred in an uprising during 1391.
 At least five missionary expeditions would be sent (or at least planned) between 1352 and 1386.